Akrivus/ChatWS/README.md

 * Make the thing work.
 (Done.)
 * Bootstrap it to make it look pretty.
 (Done.)
 * Add accounts.
 (Done.)
 * Add commands.
-* Experiment with VoIP?
+(Done.)

 ## Contribution

 This was created for education purposes, if you have plans with this to make it something else, consider doing a pull request or forking it and doing your own thing.